-or Mr. Ratchiff.
-Are you going?"

-"No!" hissed Racke.

 "Then I shall shift you."

 Tom Merry advanced on Racke, as Figgins had done on Clampe.
 But Racke was made of rather sterner stuff than his associate of the New House, and his fury gave him a little more courage than usual.
 His hands came up, and he faced Tom Merry savagely, hitting out.

-"Go it, then, if you want it," said Tom.
+"Go it, then, if you want it," said

+Tom.

-And the next moment they were fighting.
+And the next minute they were fighting.

 Tramp, tramp, tramp!

-To and fro in Clampe's study they went trampling, Racke putting all he knew into the struggle.
-He was rather a bigger and heavier fellow than Tom Merry, and had he been in good condition he would have had a good chance.
-But the black sheep of the Shell was seldom in good form, and he was soon panting helplessly for breath, and his defence weakened.
-A crashing set of knuckles landed on his nose, and Racke went spinning across the study into the doorway. doorway
+The black sheep of the Shell was soon panting helplessly for breath, and his defence weakened.
+A crashing set of knuckles landed on his nose, and Racke went spinning across the study into the doorway.

-He landed there on his back with a yell.
+He landed there on his back with

+a yell.